enisn/UraniumUI/docs/en/migration-guides/Migrating-To-2.2.md

 ### DataGrid
 DataGrid binding logic has been changed.
 You should follow the following steps to migrate your code to the new version.
-- `PropertyNames` property has been removed.
+- `PropertyName` property has been removed.
 You should use `Binding` property instead.

 ```xml
 <material:DataGrid>